 3. Stay on top of payroll legislation

-It’s important to stay on top of all the latest UK payroll legislation to avoid any penalties or fines.
-Here’s how to keep up to date:
+Staying on top of the latest UK payroll legislation keeps your payroll processes compliant and penalty-free.
+Here’s how to stay up to date:

 Check directly on the HMRC website